Campus Dining

 Guests

-Students can use their flex dollars if they choose to purchase meals for guests in the dining facilities.
-Guests can also pay using cash or debit/credit.
+Students on the Gold Meal Plan are able to use bonus meals for a guest meal swipe.
+For all other meal plans, students can use their flex dollars if they choose to purchase meals for guests in the dining facilities.
+Wildcat meals can also be used for guests and guests can also pay using cash or debit/credit.

 Hours